MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/invite-people.md

 Kaizala management portal lets you send an SMS invitation to all the unregistered users.
 For detailed steps, see [Invite users to install Kaizala through SMS](invite-users-to-install-and-register.md).

-### Step 2 – Use existing digital communication channels to excite your organization about Kaizala
+### Step 2 – Communicate through existing digital channels

 Awareness and motivation to move to Kaizala can both be created using digital channels such as:
 - Your existing chat apps
 - Company intranet
 - Company email

-Start by sending out [Kaizala posters and EDM](kaizala-overview.md) to help your employees learn what is Kaizala and why they should install it.
+Start by sending out [Kaizala posters](kaizala-overview.md) and EDM to help your employees learn what is Kaizala and why they should install it.

-### Step 3 – Conduct on-the-ground activities to create buzz around Kaizala
+### Step 3 – Create buzz through on-the-ground activities

 On-the-ground activities can be especially important for driving a buzz at the workplace that positively influences the workforce to adopt Kaizala.